open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

   verbs: ["get", "list", "watch"]
 ```

-## Additional OTel Components for Kubernetes
+## Additional OTel components for Kubernetes

-This section covers additional OTel collector components you can use to capture
+This section covers additional OTel Collector components you can use to capture
 Kubernetes metrics.

 Receiving data: